-Description: This course is designed to continue to reinforce and expand the student's fluency (speaking, writing, reading, and listening) in French while encouraging their personal reaction to and active participation in the learning process.
+Description: This course is designed to continue to reinforce and expand the student's fluency (speaking, writing, reading, and listening) in French.
 After a comprehensive review of and using the knowledge acquired during the first two years, the students will continue to study culture of the Francophone world and more complex grammar structures.